optio50/Add-Trackers/README.md

 # Add-Trackers

 Add Public trackers to Transmission Daemon
+I have modified the original script and I cant remember the source.
+Most of the functionality and the single version was added by me.

 These are 2 simple bash script to add additional public trackers to Transmission Daemon.